Australian

 Despite

-stories of how women, or perhaps everyone, see their identity
+muses to stories of how women, or perhaps everyone,

-questioned and boxed, ‘Reflection of Feminine Power on
+‘Reflection of Feminine Power on Art’ is intriguing

 Who

-not your regular art exhibition.
-The works on display defy the
+2020’ is not your regular art exhibition.
+The works on

 A

-a thoughtful attempt to bring art closer to the public.
+thoughtful attempt to bring art closer to the

 Nepal’s